 Detailed design for hydrological management

-This is a specialised topic that is covered in design manual such as Christchurch City Council’s Waterways, Wetlands and Drainage Guide, NZTA’s Stormwater Treatment Standard for State Highway Infrastructure and Auckland Council’s Stormwater Management Devices in the Auckland Region.
+This is a specialised topic that is covered in design manual such as Christchurch City Council’s Waterways, Wetlands and Drainage Guide, NZTA’s Stormwater Treatment Standard for State Highway Infrastructure (PDF file, 12.3 MB) and Auckland Council’s Stormwater Management Devices in the Auckland Region (PDF file, 13.7MB).

 Note that where standards are used from outside the region, then care must be taken in applying a particular design methodology as this will be tailored to meet the receiving environment objectives of a particular area.
 Therefore any hydrological management design methodology used must be checked (and adjusted) to ensure that it is applicable.